gnolang/.github/profile/README.md

 ## Why Gno?

-- Interpreted Gnolang: Gno.land utilizes the Gnolang programming language, which is based on Go.
+- A better programming language for smart contracts: Gno.land utilizes the Gno programming language, which is an interpreted variation of Go.
 It is executed through a specialized virtual machine called the GnoVM, purpose-built for the Gno.land blockchain.
-While Gnolang shares similarities with Go in terms of syntax, it currently lacks go routine support.
-However, this feature is planned for future development, ensuring deterministic GnoVM executions.
+There are some differences among the languages: Gno does not support Goroutines, channels and non-deterministic libraries like `crypto/rand`, and it supports additional features like automatic persistence of global variables for storing state.

 - Consensus Protocol - Tendermint2: Gno.land achieves consensus between blockchain nodes using the Tendermint2 consensus protocol.
 This approach ensures secure and reliable network operation.